Last Updated on May 31, 2023 by Dave Schoenbeck

-Many entrepreneurs are incredibly savvy and talented, but too many lack the basic knowledge of preparing for a sales call.
+Many entrepreneurs are incredibly savvy and talented, but too many lack the basic knowledge to prepare for a sales call.
 Although you may already have salespeople on your staff, every entrepreneur will likely need to make some sales call eventually, whether to pitch a new idea to an investor or negotiate a job offer with a potential hire.

 Because of this, learning how to prepare for a sales call is essential for budding salespeople and anyone with solid leadership ambitions.
 Here’s what you need to know.